couchdeveloper/RXPromise/README.md

         });
 ```

 The code above chains four asynchronous tasks and a last one which returns an _immediate_ result: the result of the last task or the error of the first task that failed.
 The asynchronous methods `async_B`, `async_C` and `async_D` are invoked on a _implicit_ execution context.
-That execution context is actualy a _concurrent dispatch queue_.
+That execution context is actually a _concurrent dispatch queue_.

 The last handler on the other hand executes on the main thread - as specified through using the `thenOn` property.